 Earning an online finance degree allows you to pursue many potential career paths.
 You may work for a bank or investment firm, in an organization’s accounting department, or as a self-employed consultant.
 Many professionals who have a bachelor’s degree in finance supplement their degree with additional certifications related to their field, and some may go on to pursue a master’s in business or finance as well.
 Here are a few examples of popular career choices among people who have earned a bachelor’s in finance.

-- Financial Adviser:
+- Financial Advisor:

 Salary based on experience: